 What’s great about fabric bookmarks is that the patterns and colors available are nearly limitless.
 From timeless and traditional to wild and whimsical, there’s a print for everyone and every occasion.

 If you already do some sewing of your own, then you no doubt have fabric scraps lying around.
 Perfect to make bookmarks!
 You can also find remnants at fabric stores on the cheap.
 And what about your own closet?
 There are probably some pieces that you love the pattern but the cut is outdated or the garment simply no longer fits.
-Recycle that blouse, skirt or denim into a stunning set of bookmarks that are great for gift giving—or to sell!
+Recycle that blouse, skirt or denim into a stunning set of bookmarks that are unlike any others on the market.

 For inspiration, look no further than these fabric bookmarks from Etsy seller LonettaAvelarDesigns.
 She has taken premium cotton fabric and added an acid-free chipboard insert to give the bookmark just the right amount of rigidity.
 It’s finished with a tassel threaded through a metal grommet at the top.